 For years, optimizing the funnel has been the marketer’s north star.
-It’s the blueprint from which millions of successful business strategies have been constructed.
+It’s the blueprint from which millions of successful business digital strategies have been constructed.
 But the traditional funnel has started to fail marketers.
 Why?

 Behind the marketing flywheel philosophy is the belief that customer referrals and word-of-mouth advertising are the driving force behind purchase decisions in today’s business environment.
 The rise of social media and smartphone usage had had a significant impact on this shift in marketing away from the funnel and to the flywheel.

 With a funnel, customers are the outcome.
 Any energy spent on gaining that customer comes and goes and is largely wasted.
 Marketing flywheels, in contrast, store energy in the form of happy, engaged customers, allowing you to release it when needed.
 Bottom line, funnels give you customers.
 But flywheels give you a repeatable, scalable opportunity to use your existing customers to drive repeat business and increase profits while you do not compromise on customer experience.